 The Origins of Rayonism

-Rayonism was art early twentieth century art movement founded by the Russian artists Mikhail Larionov and Natalya Goncharova in 1912.
+Rayonism was art early twentieth century art movement founded by the Russian artists Mikhail Larionov and Natalia Goncharova in 1912.
 Both artists were involved with the nationalistic, Neo-primitive group known as the Jack of Diamonds in Russia which brought together elements of Russian folk art with Western, modernist ideas.
 Together they broke away to stage the hugely eclectic exhibition The Donkey’s Tail in 1912, where they first exhibited some early examples of the Rayonist style.

 Much like their contemporaries across the world, including the Expressionist group Der Blaue Reiter, Cubism, Futurism and Vorticism, the Rayonists were drawn to an abstract language of representation.
 Larionov described Rayonism as a ’synthesis of Cubism, Futurism and Orphism.’
 They held an official launch for the movement at an exhibition titled Target in Moscow in 1913, accompanied by a manifesto signed by thirteen artists.